coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Public Colorado marriage records typically include the following:

 • Names of Parties: This consists of the full names of the spouses and maiden names (in situations that apply).
+The bride and groom's names are specifically recorded, and their personal details are documented.

 • Date of Marriage: This is the day, month, and year the marriage ceremony occurred.